 By virtue of holding title to engines and aircraft, parties suffering damage as a result of the malfunction of an engine or aircraft may assert that lessors are strictly liable for the resulting losses.
-Such liability may be asserted even under circumstances in which the lessor is not directly controlling the operation of the relevant aircraft.
+Such liability may be asserted even where the lessor is not directly controlling the operation of the relevant aircraft.
 While we maintain contingent insurance covering losses not covered by our lessees' insurance, such coverage may not be available in circumstances in which the lessees' insurance coverage is insufficient.
-In addition, if a lesse is not obligated to maintain sufficient insurance, we may incur the costs of additional insurance coverage during the related lease.
-We are required under certain of our debt facilities to obtain political risk insurance for leases to lessees in specified jurisdictions.
+In addition, if a lessee is not obligated to maintain sufficient insurance, we may incur the costs of additional insurance coverage during the related lease.
+Under certain of our debt facilities, we are required to obtain political risk insurance for leases to lessees in specified jurisdictions.
 We can give no assurance that such insurance will be available at commercially reasonable rates, if at all.